 - Test: includes all steps that are behavior(s) and verifications.
 And the values will be call as

-. - Page Object: as defined in Martin Fowler's post, it includes methods inside a page or fragment/layout of a page.
+entities or DAO. - Page Object: as defined in Martin Fowler's post, it includes methods inside a page or fragment/layout of a page.

 State